-The overall purpose of the branch is to support the CIPD mission to Improve Work and Working Lives, but on a local level.
+The overall purpose of the branch is to support the CIPD in Championing Work and Working Lives on a local level.
+Our objectives are:

 - to provide CPD by hosting/co-sponsoring/running local events to enable local CIPD members to learn from high quality facilitators and from themselves and provide networking opportunities